Design-Robust Two-Way-Fixed-Effects Regression For Panel Data: Aggregated AIPW estimator is not doubly robust in the presence of fixed effects

 We then consider all four combinations of outcome and treatment modelling.
 Figure \ref{fig:simul_aipw} presents the boxplots of $\hat{\tau} - \tau$ for the three versions of AIPW, RIPW, and unweighted TWFE estimator.

 First, we can see that all estimators are unbiased when both models are correct and biased when both models are wrong.
 As expected, the RIPW estimator is also unbiased when one of the model is correct, and the unweighted estimator is unbiased when the outcome model is correct.
-However, none of AIPW estimators are double-robust: the AIPW estimator with estimated fixed effects is biased when the treatment model is correct, and the AIPW estimator that zeros out fixed effects or applies Mundlak-type estimator are biased when the outcome model is correct.
+However, none of AIPW estimators are doubly robust: the AIPW estimator with estimated fixed effects is biased when the treatment model is correct, and the AIPW estimator that zeros out fixed effects with or without cross-fitting are biased when the outcome model is correct.

-The bias of AIPW that zeros out the fixed effects can be attributed to biased estimates of the outcome model despite including the covariates.
-The other two AIPW estimators can be attributed to the dependence between the outcome model estimates on the treatment assignment.
+The bias of AIPW estimator that zeros out the fixed effects can be attributed to biased estimates of the outcome model despite including the covariates.
+The bias of the in-sample AIPW estimator can be attributed to the dependence between the outcome model estimates and the treatment assignment.
 In fact, when $T$ is small, this dependence is nonvanishing no matter how fixed effects are estimated.
 On the other hand, the AIPW estimator is valid under a correct treatment model but a wrong outcome model only when the outcome model estimate is asymptotically independent of the assignments.
-In sum, there is no simple way to estimate fixed effects to make the resulting aggregated AIPW estimator double-robust.
+In sum, there is no simple way to estimate fixed effects to make the resulting aggregated AIPW estimator doubly robust.